 - 5.0 means that the game is a masterpiece (or the G*dd*mn Batman.)

 Not all game has a story.
-Sometimes the background, development process or narrative may be discussed in lieu of story.
-Whenever a game being reviewed lacks a story element, we will forego this section of the review.
+Sometimes the background, development process or narrative may be discussed in lieu of the story.
+We will forego this review section whenever a game being reviewed lacks a story element.
 Sports games will usually have this section unscored.